Banking Banking Basics

 Online and mobile payment services

 Typically, you can send money from your bank account, or use a credit or debit card for an additional fee.
-Money can be sent in foreign currencies too with some services, though others such as Zelle require both the sender and recipient to have a U.S. bank account.
+You can also send money foreign currencies with some services, though others such as Zelle require both the sender and recipient to have a U.S. bank account.

-However, to send money via these services, both you and the recipient will generally need to enroll in the service.
-For example, your friend would need to sign up for Zelle in order for you to transmit a payment to them using this method.
-The transfer is often free as long as you're sending money directly from a bank account — unlike with other options.
+The good news is that transfer is often free as long as you're sending money directly from a bank account — unlike with other options.
 However, there may be lower daily limits on the amount you can send compared with a bank wire transfer.

 In order to send money via an online or mobile payment service, you'll typically need:

-• Your payment details, including your bank account information or credit card information
+• Your payment details: This includes your bank account or credit card information

 Once you've set up your account, it's easy to send money to other members.
 It could be as quick as inputting their email address or phone number, which makes these services especially convenient.